WHAT IS DEMI-FINE JEWELRY?

 Semi-fine jewelry prices usually vary depending on the karat weight and type of gemstone used.
-For example, items made with fine 18k gold retail for more than $500 per piece, while plated jewelry made with lower-grade alloys often sells in the under $100 range.
+For example, items made with fine 18k gold usually retail for more than $500 per piece, while plated jewelry made with lower-grade alloys often sells in the under $100 range.
 Higher-quality plated jewelry will cost more.

 Genuine gemstones used in semi-fine jewelry will also cause the price of a piece to go up, while imitation stones cause the price to stay much more affordable.
-For example, semi-fine jewelry brands that use genuine diamonds in their settings will retail items at prices starting around $500 and going up from there.
+For example, semi-fine jewelry brands that use genuine diamonds in their settings will retail jewelry pieces at prices starting around $500 and going up from there.

 DEMI-FINE JEWELRY CARE TIPS:

 Demi-fine jewelry lasts a lifetime if it is correctly cared for.
 Follow these jewelry care tips to ensure you get the most life from your pieces:

 - Be sure to remove your demi-fine jewelry when you take a bath, shower, or swim.
 The harsh chemicals in these liquids (such as chlorine) can weaken the metals and plating on your pieces, which will cause them to tarnish faster.

 - Clean your semi-fine jewelry regularly to remove body oils and dirt that may build up over time.
 Cleaning your semi jewelry is especially important for pieces made with silver or brass, which tarnish when exposed to humidity.

 - Clean your demi-fine jewelry in warm water with a mild, all-natural soap, rinse it well and dry it carefully with a soft cotton cloth.
 Remember never to clean demi jewelry with abrasive chemical cleaners.

 - Store all your semi-fine jewelry pieces in a compartmentalized jewelry box to prevent them from rubbing against each other and becoming scratched.